GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Method

 \subsection{Preliminaries and Task Formulation}

-3D Gaussian Splatting (3DGS) \cite{3dgs} aims to model an arbitrary 3D scene with a set of anisotropic 3D Gaussians $\{\mathbf{G}_i\}_{i=1}^N$, which are initialized from structure-from-motion (SfM) sparse point clouds.
+3D Gaussian Splatting (3DGS) \cite{3dgs} aims to model a 3D scene with a set of $N$ anisotropic 3D Gaussians $\{\mathbf{G}_i\}_{i=1}^N$, which are initialized from structure-from-motion (SfM) sparse point clouds.
 Mathematically, each Gaussian is determined by the point mean position $\bm{\mu}$ and covariance matrix $\mathbf{\Sigma}$ in 3D space:

 where $\bm{x}$ denotes an arbitrary point position.
 To ensure the covariance matrix is positive semi-definite throughout the optimization, it is formulated as $\mathbf{\Sigma} = \mathbf{RSS}^{\top}\mathbf{R}^{\top}$ with a rotation matrix $\mathbf{R}$ and a scaling matrix $\mathbf{S}$.
 Specifically, each Gaussian is explicitly parameterized with a group of parameters $\mathbf{\Theta}$: